 Meetings: Mondays at 2:30 in Room 326

-About: The club is committed to forstering a spirit of tolernance, friendship and inclusion.
+About: The club is committed to fostering a spirit of tolerance, friendship and inclusion.
 The club will continue to assist Heritage in its mission of Pride, Character and Excellence.

 Sponsor: Mrs. Robin Mitchell

 Meetings: Please see the sponsor